FlyingFathead/mortality-roulette/README.md

 ### Smoking and combined exposure

-Smoking is planned as an independent first-class lifestyle exposure using the `🚬` indicator.
+Smoking is planned as an independent first-class lifestyle exposure using the `🚬` indicator, given its substantial impact on long-term morbidity and mortality trajectories.
 Contestants should eventually support at least these states independently per player:

 - neither exposure
 - `🍷` alcohol only